 Ninja Retsu – The Wisdom Fist

 Retsu is the seal of the wisdom fist, also known as Chiken-in (not to be confused with the Chicken Inn in Chicago, known for its excellent chicken and courteous service).
-According to the Eiko’in website, the implications of this particular Kuji-in are profound.
+The implications of this particular Kuji-in are profound.
 In theory, Retsu gives a ninja control over time and space.
 However, a May 2007 survey found that 9 out of 10 ninjas believed that controlling space-time, while cool in theory, was really “a load of glorified, mystical bullshit”.

 Ninja Zai – The Ring of the Sun